Retrievit: In-context Retrieval Capabilities of Transformers, State Space Models, and Hybrid Architectures

 \paragraph{Length extrapolation} Next, we focus on length generalization capabilities.
-We train all models with examples of at most 100 tokens until they achieve perfect accuracy and evaluate on sequences up to 400 tokens.
+We train all models with examples of at most 100 tokens until they achieve perfect accuracy and evaluate on sequences up to 1000 tokens.
 The results are presented in \cref{fig:ngram_prefix/suffix}.
 Overall, all models exhibit a performance boost on the prefix variant, which is more evident in the case of Mamba2.
 This behavior is expected particularly for SSMs given the low memory requirements of the prefix variation.
 Transformers with standard positional embeddings exhibit poor generalization, a finding confirmed by many prior works \citep{hupkes2020compositionality, newman2020eos, dubois2020location, lee2025selfimproving}.
 Transformers with NoPE, however, behave similar to Mamba2 on the suffix variant.
-Perhaps most interestingly, both hybrid variants score very high in terms of generalization further corroborating the data efficiency results.
+Perhaps most interestingly, both hybrid variants score very high in terms of generalization and only exhibit performance degradation on $10\times$ longer sequences.
 The attention mechanism on top of the hidden state of an SSM provides complementary information, by essentially correcting the hidden state at each time step and enabling length generalization at least within the sequence length that we have experimented with.
 We note however, that the hybrid models shown in \cref{fig:ngram_prefix/suffix} contain the highest number of Transformers layers.
 We provide ablations regarding the number of Transformers layers for length extrapolation in \cref{fig:hybrid_stack_extrapolation}.